Aternix12/GotoGro/README.md

 php artisan migrate --seed
 ```

-8. Serve the application on the PHP development server
+8. Serve the application on the PHP development server.
+Well done, the application is now running on your machine. (this will start the server on port 8000)

 ```
 php artisan serve